The Cleveland Clinic and telehealth company American Well are offering virtual medical second opinions as part of their telehealth joint venture.

 "There is the potential here to unlock the clinical expertise and use virtual health and remote monitoring to rethink care and attack healthcare challenges of the world," he said.
 "Virtual care opens the door for care around the globe, and 20% of the patients that we interact are outside the U.S. We can look particularly at areas around chronic disease, and there are opportunities to bend that cost curve and make care more efficient."

 For patients facing a significant medical condition or treatment such as surgery, the program provides virtual access to a Cleveland Clinic physician who will review the diagnosis and treatment plan.
-Following a comprehensive evaluation of medical records and labs, patients receive a second opinion from an expert in their medical condition covering diagnosis, treatment options or alternatives as well as recommendations regarding future therapeutic considerations.
+Following an evaluation of medical records and labs, patients receive a second opinion from an expert in their medical condition covering diagnosis, treatment options or alternatives as well as recommendations regarding future therapeutic considerations.
 Patients also have the unique opportunity to speak with the physician expert directly to address questions or concerns.

 “We have found that 28% of our second opinion consults result in a diagnosis change, while treatment plans are modified in 72% of the patient cases we review,” said Peter Rasmussen, M.D., chief clinical officer with The Clinic.
 “Our approach not only instills greater healthcare consumer confidence and enhances their care experience, but also gives providers, health plans and employers the means to significantly reduce costs through more accurate, evidence-based patient recommendations and care plans.”